Overview

 Setting User Permissions allows you to control who can:

-Add Forms and assign staff to Jobs and Site Visits
+• Add Forms and assign staff to Jobs and Job Phases

 To set User Permissions for Forms go to Settings > Users > and click the Permissions tab for each user.